nadsbuhdha/portfolio-project-1/README.md

 ## Target Audience

 The target audience for the website is musicians who need a studio to record or rehearse.
-The space is equipt so any genre of music can have access to equipment and space available.
+The space is equipped so any genre of music can have access to equipment and space available.
 The accessibility of the studio allows beginner musicians to access the equipment and facilities with ease.
 In order to attract potential clients, equipment has been displayed alongside live music sessions to showcase the scope and range of what is achievable.

 ## User Expectations